groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/add/image/doc.md

 ############################# Header ############################
 title: "Add Image Watermark to DOC in Java"
-description: "Adding image watermark to DOC file in Java & J2SE applications.
-Add BMP, PNG, GIF & JPEG image watermarks to the documents.
-Also manage the watermark size, alignment, rotation angle and position of the watermark on the document pages, as you may need."
+description: "Adding image watermark to DOC files in Java & J2SE applications.
+Add BMP, PNG, GIF, and JPEG images as watermarks to your documents.
+You can also manage the watermark's size, alignment, rotation angle, and position on the document pages as per your requirements."

 ############################# SubMenu ############################
 submenu: